-Lilly Endowment Awards $1.25 Million Grant to Villanova Theology Professors
+Lilly Endowment Awards $1.25 Million Grant to Villanova University to Support the Work of Theology Professors

-Villanova University Department of Theology and Religious Studies professors Rev. Christy Lang Hearlson, PhD, and Timothy M. Brunk, PhD, were awarded a four-year, $1.25 million grant by the Lilly Endowment.
+Villanova University Department of Theology and Religious Studies professors Rev. Christy Lang Hearlson, PhD, and Timothy M. Brunk, PhD, will lead a project funded by a $1.25 million grant from Lilly Endowment.

-Launched in 2022, the Nurturing Children Through Worship and Prayer Initiative sponsors research focusing on the design of intergenerational worship and prayer practices that intentionally engage youths, helping them come to know God and grow in faith.
+Lilly Endowment made the grant through an invitational round of its Nurturing Children Through Worship and Prayer Initiative.
+Grants are supporting the design and implementation of intergenerational worship and prayer practices that intentionally engage children, helping them come to know God and grow in faith.
 Dr. Lang Hearlson and Dr. Brunk’s effort, “The Children, Liturgy and Ecology Project,” will explore the connection between Christian liturgical formation, love for the natural world and children’s lived experience.

 The professors’ work will center on the development of a cohort comprised of 24 congregational leaders from 12 churches and parishes in the Philadelphia area.
 Providing training, facilitating discussions and hosting workshops, Dr. Lang Hearlson and Dr. Brunk will oversee the group’s creation of a set of programs aimed at purposefully including children in church life, engaging the theme of ecology or Earth-care in worship and offering congregations further avenues for growth in ecological virtues.
 They will also work with liturgical musicians to craft an album of songs about God and creation suitable for communal worship and, in collaboration with the University of Notre Dame’s McGrath Center for Church Life, publish a three-book series on theology and children.